zbrachinara/quicksweeper-doc/src/area_attack.md

 ### Stage 2: Attack (after 3 minutes)

-In this stage, uncovering a mine will incur an additional penalty: A region of cells around the mine will be ungenerated and become unclaimed, allowing for anyone (except, for a time, the person who was frozen from uncovering the mine) to attempt to claim it.
+In this stage, uncovering a mine will incur an additional penalty: A region of cells around the mine will be regenerated and become unclaimed, allowing for anyone (except, for a time, the person who was frozen from uncovering the mine) to attempt to claim it.
 This mechanic can further penalize mistakes, but, as the name of the stage suggests, it is mostly there for attack.